 The U.S. Mint produced a minimal quantity of unique 1987 pennies as a special treat for collectors.
 Since the mid-1850s, proof coins have been minted practically every year and sold at a premium to face value by the United States Mint.
 It is sold to manufacture a coin of exceptional quality and fine detail, such as the 1987 penny.

-Special high-tonnage presses are used to strike the coin twice (or even more) to ensure that every design aspect is visible.
-The dies that hold the design that is struck onto blank coins and the blanks are polished as well, resulting in coins that have practically mirror-like reflectivity!
+Special high-tonnage presses strike the coin twice (or more) to ensure every design aspect is visible.
+The dies that hold the design are struck onto blank coins, and the blanks are polished, resulting in coins that have practically mirror-like reflectivity!
 A San Francisco Mint produced 4,227,728 proof pennies in 1987, and all of them were offered as part of 1987 proof sets that included proof samples of other 1987 coins.
 While Authorities produced just a limited handful of 1987-S pennies, collectors are in high demand and can generally be bought for $1 to $3 each from a coin dealer.

 Conclusion

-Overall 1987 penny is collectible.
-Many people in the USA do like and collect these 1987 pennies.
+Overall, the 1987 penny is collectible.
+Many people in the USA like and collect these 1987 pennies.
 Similarly, the 1982 brass penny is also valuable.
 A 1982 brass penny double die cent with MS-60 grade is valued at roughly $25, and it is an important die variant for the year.
-Correspondingly 1982 zinc doubled dies valued less because it has a smaller date.
-We hope you must have acknowledged everything about the 1982 penny.
+Correspondingly, 1982 zinc doubled dies are valued less because they have a smaller date.
+We hope you have acknowledged everything about the 1982 penny.

 If you like bills and coins, you should learn more about Gold and Silver IRAs.
 You can protect your retirement fund if you invest in precious metals.
 Investors with gold IRAs can hold physical metals such as bullion or coins.
 Get a free pdf about Gold IRA.